Information on anti-social behaviour (ASB), and how you can report it

 Any action we take will be in line with our corporate enforcement policy.

 The Government's Prevent Strategy was set up to challenge all forms of terrorism, including the influence of far right extremists.
-To find out how Norfolk authorities and communities are helping to deliver the Prevent Strategy, please visit the Norfolk County Council's website.
+To find out how Norfolk authorities and communities are helping to deliver the Prevent Strategy, please visit the Norfolk County Council's preventing radicalisation page.